Glass Bead Blasting

-Abrasive or Media Blasting are the general terms used to describe the process of using high pressure air to propel an abrasive material at a part that is in need of some type of surface conditioning.
+Abrasive or Media Blasting are the general terms used to describe the process of using high-pressure air to propel an abrasive material at a part that is in need of some type of bead-blasting surface conditioning.
 Using a gun that has a ceramic lined barrel to prolong its life span, the operator directs the stream of air and abrasive at the target in much the same way as in a spray painting process.
-Often the process is generically referred to as sand blasting regardless of the abrasive media used.
+Often glass bead blasting is generically referred to as sandblasting regardless of the abrasive media used.

 Uses and benefits of abrasive blasting: